zhangyh98/blockchain/docs/develop.md

 HTTP GET /createKeyPair
 ```

 Function: This api is only for testing, please DO NOT use this api in the production environment (substitute SDK or Command for api).
 If the server is malicious, using the api will risk you private key in exposure.
-This api only create a new public-private key pair which does not write into chain chain.If you want to write, you can do any transaction of [Creating Account](#creating-account), [Transferring Assets](#transferring-assets) ,[Transferring BU Assets](#transferring-bu-assets) for the new key pair.
+This api only create a new public-private key pair which does not write into bubi chain.If you want to write, you can do any transaction of [Creating Account](#creating-account), [Transferring Assets](#transferring-assets) ,[Transferring BU Assets](#transferring-bu-assets) for the new key pair.

 return,